hodan2024/TIS/README.md

 # TIS
-HI there!
-Iam a first year Software Engineering student.

 <h2 align="left">Hi 👋!
-My name is ... and I'm a ..., from ....</h2>
+My name is HODAN HASSAN ABDILAHI and I'm a first year Software Engineering student, from faculty of computing.</h2>

 ###